calizarr/resume/Markdown_Resume.md

       * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a homegrown imaging system for internal use.
-      * Developed an RNA-seq pipeline to discover novel transcripts using structural annotations, new genome assembly, and set intersections.
+      * Developed an RNA-seq pipeline to discover novel transcripts using structural annotations, a new genome assembly, and set intersections.

 ### Bioinformatics Skills ###